typedb/typedb-docs/01-running-typedb/03-configuration.md

 ## Machine configuration

-The minimum recommended machine size for running a single database is 4 cores, 10gb memory, with SSD.
+The minimum machine size for running a single TypeDB database is 4 cores, 10gb memory, with SSD.
+The recommended starting configuration is 8 core, 16gb memory, and SSD.

 The memory breakdown of TypeDB is the following:
 - the JVM memory: configurable when booting the server with `JAVAOPTS="-Xmx4g" typedb server`.
 This gives the JVM 4gb of memory.
 Defaults to 25% of system memory on most machines.